Chronic conditions and multimorbidity

 Australian Institute of Health and Welfare (2023) Chronic conditions and multimorbidity, AIHW, Australian Government, accessed 08 December 2023.

 Australian Institute of Health and Welfare.
-(2020).
+(2023).
 Chronic conditions and multimorbidity.
 Retrieved from https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity

 Chronic conditions and multimorbidity.
-Australian Institute of Health and Welfare, 23 September 2020, https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity
+Australian Institute of Health and Welfare, 30 June 2023, https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity

 Australian Institute of Health and Welfare.
 Chronic conditions and multimorbidity [Internet].
 Canberra: Australian Institute of Health and Welfare, 2023 [cited 2023 Dec.
 8].
 Available from: https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity

-Australian Institute of Health and Welfare (AIHW) 2020, Chronic conditions and multimorbidity, viewed 8 December 2023, https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity
+Australian Institute of Health and Welfare (AIHW) 2023, Chronic conditions and multimorbidity, viewed 8 December 2023, https://www.aihw.gov.au/reports/australias-health/chronic-conditions-and-multimorbidity

 Get citations as an Endnote file: Endnote

 Chronic conditions are an ongoing cause of substantial ill health, disability and premature death, making them an important global, national and individual health concern.
 Also referred to as chronic diseases, non-communicable diseases or long-term health conditions, chronic conditions are generally characterised by their long-lasting and persistent effects.